Things to Do in Palermo in April

 - + April hands you the last cool mornings and the first real spring warmth, so you can wander Palermo's marble lanes without the sticky May humidity.
 At 7 AM the mercury sits at 8 °C (46 °F); a light jacket is enough while you watch swordfish hit the marble slabs at Ballarò Market before the stalls fill with shouting vendors.

-- + Hotel rates are still off-peak in April—the kind of bargains where a 17th-century palazzo room overlooking Quattro Canti costs the same as a bland chain box in July.
+- + Hotel rates are still off-peak in April, the kind of bargains where a 17th-century palazzo room overlooking Quattro Canti costs the same as a bland chain box in July.
 Locals say April is when Palermo belongs to Palermo, not to Instagram.

 - + The citrus harvest is still rolling.
 Walk along Via Maqueda and orange blossom drifts from trays of cassata Siciliana, tinted with the final blood oranges of the season.
-At Antica Focacceria San Francesco the sfincione switches from winter’s red onion to spring onion—only locals clock the swap, yet it’s one of those calendar details that makes April feel right.
+At Antica Focacceria San Francesco the sfincione switches from winter's red onion to spring onion, only locals clock the swap, yet it's one of those calendar details that makes April feel right.

 - + Easter brings processions through medieval alleys unchanged since the 1600s.
 On Good Friday at 9 PM the silence is broken only by 200 hooded penitents carrying the Madonna Addolorata past Teatro Massimo, their bare feet slapping the cobbles.
 Most visitors leave after the afternoon rite and miss the real show.

 - − April weather in Palermo has mood swings.
-The forecast may promise 20 °C (68 °F) and sun, yet you’ll still dive into Palazzo dei Normanni when the sky turns charcoal and spits rain.
-Pack layers; the temperature can drop 10 °C (18 °F) the moment the wind swings south.
+The forecast may promise 20 °C (68 °F) and sun, yet you'll still dive into Palazzo dei Normanni when the sky turns charcoal and spits rain.
+Pack layers.
+The temperature can drop 10 °C (18 °F) the moment the wind swings south.

 - − Mondello's beach clubs haven't fully opened.
 A handful of hardy locals slice through 17 °C (63 °F) water, but most waterfront restaurants are shuttered for paint and repairs.
 If you're chasing the classic Sicilian beach scene, wait for May.